Purpose & History

 Purpose

-The St. Augustine Community Redevelopment Agency (CRA) is a public agency consisting of the members of the City Commission, who are enabled by the Community Redevelopment Act (1969) to implement redevelopment activities at the local level.
+The St. Augustine CRA Agency is a public agency overseen by a CRA Agency Board consisting of the members of the City Commission, who are enabled by the Community Redevelopment Act (1969) to implement redevelopment activities at the local level.

-The St. Augustine CRA oversees two Community Redevelopment Areas within the City of St. Augustine:
+The St. Augustine CRA oversees three Community Redevelopment Areas within the City of St. Augustine:

-- The Historic Area Transportation and Parking Community Redevelopment Area (HACRA)
+• The Historic Area Community Redevelopment Area (HACRA)

-- Total acreage for the HACRA is 216.6 acres
+• Total acreage in the HACRA is 216.6 acres

-- Total acreage for the LCRA is 541.4 acres
+• Total acreage in the LCRA is 541.4 acres

-Total acreage for both the Historic Area CRA and the Lincolnville CRA is 758 acres.
+Total acreage of the Historic Area CRA, Lincolnville CRA and West City CRA is 1,358 acres.

 Finding of Necessity Study

-In order to establish a Community Redevelopment Area, a formal study must be conducted called a "Findings of Necessity" to assess conditions of blight in a proposed area.
-A technical term defined in the Florida Statutes, blight means an area exhibits signs of physical and economic distress.
+In order to establish a Community Redevelopment Area, a formal "Finding of Necessity" (FON) study must be conducted to assess conditions of blight in a proposed area.
+Blight is a technical term defined in the Florida Statutes to mean an area that exhibits signs of physical and economic distress.

 History

-The St. Augustine CRA was established in 2000 in conjunction with the HTPCRA to address conditions of blight connected with traffic and parking in the downtown area.
+The St. Augustine Community Redevelopment Agency was established in 2000 in conjunction with the Historic Transportation and Parking Community Redevelopment Area to address conditions of blight connected with traffic and parking in the downtown area.
+In 2024 the Historic Transportation and Parking Community Redevelopment Area Plan was amended to the current Historic Area Community Redevelopment Area (HACRA).

-In 2013, the LCRA was established to address blight connected with inadequate lot sizes and street layout, and deteriorating buildings and sites in Lincolnville.
+In 2013, the LCRA was established to address blight connected with inadequate lot sizes, street layout, and deteriorating buildings and sites in Lincolnville.

 Board Members